What do Non-Dental Teeth Whitening, Legalzoom, and Uber have in common?

 Technology will continue to push options like non-dental teeth whitening

-Find out how Press On Veneers is working to create affordable new smile enhancements.
+Find out how Brighter Image Lab is working to create affordable new smile enhancements with the Bilistic Teeth Cleaning System.
 Transform the appearance of your smile without a dentist visit.
-Before you pay thousands for Lumineers or a Snap On Smile, call with Laurie Hall today about your removable veneer.
-On the cutting edge of technology, a beautiful, affordable smile is now your choice.
+Before you pay thousands for Lumineers or a Snap On Smile, call our staff today about your smile.
+On the cutting edge of technology, a beautiful, affordable smile is now your dental choice.